 Did I have the life skills to help someone improve (what is for Europeans) an essential life skill?

-Another question I asked myself – if I wanted to teach English in Poland, what role would Poland play?
+Another question I asked myself – if I wanted to teach, what role would Poland play?
 How do Poles take to English?

-I’ve met more teachers here in Warsaw that I have in my entire life.
+I’ve met more English teachers in Poland that I have in my entire life.
 Being an English teacher is quite a common job in Poland.
 Perhaps it’s because it’s a skill that’s naturally acquired by the younger generation?